Xiongnu: Relationship between ethnicity and status among the Xiongnu

 Although the Xiongnu were ethnically heterogeneous as a whole, it appears that variability was highly related to social status.
 Genetic heterogeneity was highest among retainers of low status, as identified by their smaller and peripheral tombs.
-These retainers mainly displayed ancestry related to the Chandman/Uyuk culture (characterized by a hybrid Eurasian gene pool combining the genetic profile of the Sintashta culture and Baikal hunter-gatherers (Baikal EBA)), or various combinations of Chandman/Uyuk and Ancient Northeast Asian Ulaanzuukh/Slab Grave profiles.
+These retainers mainly displayed ancestry related to the Chandman/Uyuk culture (characterized by a hybrid Eurasian gene pool combining the genetic profile of the Sintashta culture and Baikal hunter-gatherers, otherwise known as Baikal EBA), or various combinations of Chandman/Uyuk and Ancient Northeast Asian Ulaanzuukh/Slab Grave profiles.

-On the contrary, high status Xiongnu individuals tended to have less genetic diversity, and their ancestry was essentially derived from the Eastern Eurasian Ulaanzuukh/Slab Grave culture, or alternatively from the Xianbei, suggesting multiple sources for their Eastern ancestry.
-High Eastern ancestry was more common among high status female samples, while low status male samples tended to be more diverse and having higher Western ancestry.
+On the contrary, high status Xiongnu individuals tended to have less genetic diversity, and their ancestry was essentially derived from East Eurasian-related Ulaanzuukh/Slab Grave culture groups, or alternatively from the Xianbei, suggesting multiple sources for their Eastern ancestry.
+High East Eurasian ancestry was more common among high status female samples, while low status male samples tended to be more diverse and West Eurasian shifted.
 DA39, a likely chanyu identified by his prestigious tomb, was shown to have had similar ancestry as a high status female in the "western frontiers", deriving about 39.3% Slab Grave (or Ancient Northeast Asian) genetic ancestry, 51.9% Han (or Yellow River farmers) ancestry, with the rest (8.8%) being Saka (Chandman) ancestry.